deanbot/dark-sky-skeleton/README.md

 #### Experimental (untested - help wanted)
 The above is simple and great for testing, but it exposes your api key in client side requests.
 Using a server-side proxy to make the actual api call to dark sky and is highly suggested as this hides the API key from client side requests [[ref](https://darksky.net/dev/docs/faq#cross-origin)].

-The proxy in this would receive a request issued by dark-sky-api and attach this query to a base uri (like the following: `https://api.darksky.net/forecast/your-api-key`) prior to returning a final request.
+The proxy would receive a request issued by dark-sky-api and attach this query to a base uri (like the following: `https://api.darksky.net/forecast/your-api-key`) and return a final request.

 ```javascript
 import DarkSkySkeleton from 'dark-sky-skeleton';